cindysuyitno/Sentiment-Analysis/README.md

 ## Table of Content:
 ### Data Collection:
   - Sources: https://data.world/datafiniti/consumer-reviews-of-amazon-products
-  - Contains date, reviewText, reviewTime, and overall rating
+  - Contains reviewText, reviewTime, and overall rating
 ### Data Cleaning:
   - Removing null value
   - Using vectorizer to transform text data into feature index in the matrix